Sauravroy34/amfoss-task/README.md

 Hi <br />
 I am Saurav Kumar Roy a first year  ELC student from kolkata .I dived into the world of coding in class 12 and till now the journey is amazing.
 I like developing stuff.
 I like trying new things , learning new things and find new ways of doing things and i believe innovation is the most crucial thing humanity needs.
 I have intreset in Ai and machine learning stuff

-# INTROSPECTION
-## Why Choose Me?
-I like solving problems and my biggest strength is that i dont give up easily i am not afraid of gridin i like coding and i see amfoss as a great way to enhance my skills more. maybe i will  develop some or to get new skills or maybe unlock my True potential

-## whats your plan for next 6 months?
-My vision is simple, to get more and more better at whatever i am doing, becoming better than yesterday and learning new things not making same mistake and to grow expoentaially,and gather and sharpen skills

-## How would you contribute back to the club?
-i am ready to die for my club(just kidding ;) i will try my best to contribute to the club by participating in the club activites and club tasks <br> this club will me as big priorites as my academics

-## Do you have any feedback on the selection process?
-some tasks were hard some tasks even took me a week to finsish but overall i would say that i learned new things and did some cool stuff which i never ever think of doing and this is what matters learning and growing.

 # Task list